Cookie04CZ/GlyphRepair/README.md

 pip3 install Matplotlib
 pip3 install qtawesome
 ```
-Note that the program was developed and tested only with these package versions and only on Windows.
+Note the program was developed and tested only with these package versions and only on Windows.
 We have no idea if it works on other operating systems.

 # Testing whether your PDF file can be repaired